You want smart political talk without the meltdowns?

 Anyway, here.

-I'm Gail Hoff Brown.
+I'm Gail Huff Brown.

-I'm standing at the United States Mexico border.
+I'm standing at the United States-Mexico border.

-I spent the day with border officials, and like so many in law enforcement, these agents are understaffed, under-resourced, and often underappreciated.
+Like so many in law enforcement, these agents are understaffed, under-resourced, and often underappreciated.

 Enough is enough.